Hot Lips Turtlehead

 Cheerful spikes of pink Snapdragon-like flowers over spreading plants.
 Ideal middle-of-the-border plant for contrasting color and foliage among dwarf shrubs.
-May require staking and prefers moist conditions.
+Thrives in shaded and prefers moist conditions.
 Herbaceous perennial.